Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Repeat the test 2 more times.

-Step 1: Keep track of peak flow numbers during a period of 2 to 3 weeks.
-Do this when you feel healthy and are not having any asthma symptoms.
+Step 1: Check your peak flow twice a day for 2 weeks.
+Do this when you are not having any asthma symptoms.